ieshanvaidya/Improved-GAN/README.md

-  --savedir SAVEDIR           path for saving models and logs, default=log --workers WORKERS           number of data loading workers, default=2 --nexamples NEXAMPLES       number of examples per class to use as supervised data, default=10 --batchSize BATCHSIZE       input batch size, default=64 --imageSize IMAGESIZE       the height / width of the input image to network, default=28 --nz NZ                     size of the latent z vector, default=100 --epochs EPOCHS             number of epochs to train for, default=10 --lr LR                     learning rate, default=0.003
+  --savedir SAVEDIR           path for saving models and logs, default=log --workers WORKERS           number of data loading workers, default=2 --nexamples NEXAMPLES       number of examples per class to use as supervised data, default=10 --batch_size BATCHSIZE       input batch size, default=64 --image_size IMAGESIZE       the height / width of the input image to network, default=28 --nz NZ                     size of the latent z vector, default=100 --epochs EPOCHS             number of epochs to train for, default=10 --lr LR                     learning rate, default=0.003